 We want to tell you a little about ourselves and our mission.
 We are two moms who love our kids but also love being teachers!
 After working in childcare and a more traditional part time preschool setting over the last 11 years, we saw a need for a mix of both.
 Three years ago, the job market was failing and our kids were entering preschool.
 Our households needed two working parents, so we decided to take our education and experience as teachers and moms and create a program that we felt was the best for our children and the community.
 There were a few main things that we saw as problems in many schools.
 Cost, nutrition, teacher to student ratios and curriculum.

 Cost- We looked into many different schools and childcares in Kirkland for our own children before starting Creative Sprouts.
-Unfortunately, many of these programs were close to $1500 per month.
+Unfortunately, many of these programs were extremely expensive.
 We wanted the amazing program, but couldn't afford it.
 No one should have to pay that kind of money for top-notch early childhood education.
 It is important to us to keep our prices reasonable.
 We're not in this for the money.
 We're in this to provide the same quality education for your kids that we want for our own without breaking the bank.

 Nutrition- Education is important.
 So is food.
 We believe that our focus should be on the child as a whole.
 Proper food and nutrition really makes a difference in not only their every day lives, but it teaches them healthy eating habits that they will keep with them forever.
 We serve very little processed food, refined sugar and white flour.
 Most of what we serve the children is homemade by us and the kids.
 Check out our nutrition page for more details.

 Ratios- This is simple.
 We think the state standard 1 to 10 ratio is too high for 3-5 year olds.
 We hold a 1 to 6 ratio for this age group.
 In addition, the state standard for toddlers is a 1 to 8 ratio.
 For this age group, we hold a 1 to 5 ratio.